Blog / Why do Shopify SEO projects fail?

 This leads to a vicious cycle where the channel is undervalued and underfunded, simply because the data is wrong.
 Fixing this isn't just a technical exercise - it is the only way to see what is actually happening in your business.

-5. The failure to educate (and the "excuse" trap)
+5. The failure to educate

 The tracking issues we discussed above create a dangerous secondary problem.
 It isn't just that the data is wrong; it is that the data creates a trust deficit.